-Corrective Action or Rebuttal - Regulation (EU) 2018/848
+Acceptance of Corrective Action or Rebuttal - Regulation (EU) 2018/848

-All categories of noncompliance require the operator to submit a written corrective action plan for the operator to maintain certification.
-Alternately, the operator may rebut the noncompliance.
-QCS evaluates the corrective actions taken and supporting documentation or the written rebuttal and may conduct an on-site inspection if necessary.
-QCS may, at any time during the certification decision process, request more information to determine compliance with relevant standards.
+An operation may submit a written plan for corrective action or may rebut the noncompliance.
+QCS evaluates the corrective actions taken and supporting documentation or the written rebuttal and conducts an on-site inspection if necessary.
+QCS may, at any time during the certification decision process, request for more information to determine compliance with relevant standards.
 Corrective actions must include a description of the increase in the frequency of the controls taken by the Operator or Group of Operators (Internal Control System).